 The Grosscup Scholarship supports young scholars from our region in their pursuit of an education in horticulture and its related fields.
-Named in memory of a SLGC member and created in 1981, the Grosscup is the only GCA scholarship that requires a personal interview.
+The Grosscup is the only GCA scholarship that requires a personal interview.
 This year we awarded $21,500 to a group of nine undergraduate students, ranging in age from 19 to 30.
 Schools represented were Ohio State University, Ohio State ATI in Wooster, Michigan State University, the University of Cincinnati, West Virginia University, Hiram College and Cuyahoga Community College.
 Please click here to read about this special group of committed students!

 The Founders Fund Award, established in 1934, was created by Mrs. Harold L. Pratt to honor the Garden Club of America’s twelve founding clubs and the memory of GCA’s first president, Mrs. J. Willis Martin, who served from 1913 to 1920.

 Generously supported by gifts from clubs and individuals, the Founders Fund annually provides monetary awards to projects proposed by clubs in their local communities.
 The first award of $700 was given in 1936 for the publication in English of the Badianus Manuscript, one of the earliest know Aztec herbals.
 Current award winners receive $25,000 for projects that embody the Garden Club of America purpose – “to restore, improve, and protect the quality of the environment through educational programs and action in the fields of conservation and civic improvement.”

 Together GCA members and fund winners have enriched multitudes and saved thousands of acres of land and innumerable trees.
 Historic landmarks are restored to past glory, civic plantings flourish in countless communities nationwide, and research and education projects benefit young and old.